 If you are preparing Castanhas cozidas, make sure to buy Castanhas Portuguesas.
 They are rich in vitamin B and C and also a great source of protein.

-Another very common sweet that we have for our Brazilian Christmas dinner is chocottone.
-It’s like a bread/cake with chocolate inside.
-We also have a panettone that is the same things but with fruits inside.
+Another very common sweet dish that we have for our Brazilian Christmas dinner is chocottone.
+It’s like a light Brazilian Christmas sweet bread with chocolate chips.
+We also have a panettone which is the same thing but with dried fruit.

 |Arroz de Natal|